 The market price of Ordinary Shares may fluctuate due to various factors, including investor perceptions, Australian and international economic conditions, credit ratings and Suncorp Group's financial performance and position.
-Investors should carefully evaluate the investment risks associated with an investment in the Issuer and the Suncorp Group (see "Risks associated with the Issuer and Suncorp Group" above).
+Investors should carefully evaluate the investment risks associated with an investment in the Issuer and the Suncorp Group (see "Risks associated with Suncorp's Business" below).